stephqwu/ubc-course-finder/README.md

 # UBC Course Finder

 Full-stack web application capable of running queries over cached UBC room and course data using a self-built query language.
+Originally built as a term project, continuous improvements (such as UI overhaul and additional features) are being made.

 ## Dev environment configuration